If you’re looking for a way to learn Japanese online, you’ve probably come across JapanesePod101.

 Now, their lessons are still based around a podcast format, but there are SO many extras on their site.

-JapanesePod101.com is now a huge Japanese language learning hub of video lessons, grammar lessons, quizzes, flashcards, printables, chance to interact with Japanese teachers and other students, as well as their traditional audio lessons.
+JapanesePod101.com is now a huge Japanese language learning hub of video lessons, grammar lessons, quizzes, flashcards, printables, opportunities to interact with Japanese teachers and other students, as well as their traditional audio lessons.

 They also have various paid membership options, which come with a lot more benefits and materials.

 Inside a JapansePod101 Premium account

 I am a Premium (paid) member of JapanesePod101 myself, so for this JapanesePod101 review I thought it would be useful to give you a look inside the membership area at some of the premium features.

-When I first started using JapanesePod101 several years ago, the main drawback was that it was hard to navigate.
-There are literally thousands of past lessons that you have access to as a premium member.
+So when I first started using JapanesePod101 several years ago, the main drawback was that it was hard to navigate.
+There are literally thousands of past lessons that you have access to as a Premium member.
 There’s just so much material on there, it’s hard to know where to start.

 One new feature that helps you choose your way is the ‘lesson paths’ section.

 Are you learning Japanese for a trip to Japan?
-Do you need to know it for business?
-Are you preparing for the JLPT exam?
+Do you need to know it for work?
+Are you preparing for a JLPT exam?
 Or do you just study Japanese for fun?

-You can choose the best lesson path for you at one of these four levels:
+You can choose the best lesson path for you at one of these five levels:

 - Absolute beginner